The Delegation also cooperates with other EU institutions and services working on Ukrainian issues:

 This legal basis of the Committee lies in the Association Agreement between the by the EU and Ukraine, signed on 27 June 2014.

-Article 467 of the agreement spelled out the creation and purpose of the Committee.
+Article 467 of the agreement describes the setup and the purpose of the Committee.

 Association Agreement between the EU and Ukraine